jwstegemann/fritz2-docs/Repositories.md

 }
 ```

-Of course this receiver, and result of this function depend on the concrete implementation you use.
+Of course the receiver and result of this function depend on the concrete implementation you use.
 For a `RestQuery` you have to build and fire the request according to your query-object:

 ```kotlin
 val queryStore = restQuery<Person, String, PersonQuery>(personResource, "your url") { query ->